 How much is a gram of weed?

 Most people start out small with their first few cannabis purchases.
 A gram is a good portion.
 It lets you sample the strain, roll a joint and get a feel for the product.
 Especially for those using medical marijuana, nothing is worse than making a big purchase on a new strain of cannabis only to find out that it doesn’t solve your medical issues at all.

 How much is a gram of weed?
-The best way to grasp the approximate size of a gram of weed is to think about a good-sized nug.
+The best way to grasp the approximate size of a gram of cannabis is to think about a good-sized nug.
 One gram will roll one decently sized blunt, or one or two average sized joints.
 If you are using for medicinal purposes, it won’t last very long, perhaps less than a day.
 If you just smoke a bowl before bed at night, it could last a few days.
 If you have friends, its’ not going to last very long at all.

 How much is an eighth of weed?

 An eighth of weed can last for a week or less if you are careful with your smoking.
 A wake and bake each day, but no more.
 For medical marijuana patients, who on average smoke between one to two grams a day for the treatment of chronic pain, an eighth won’t last very long at all.

 How much is a quarter of weed?